-Your journey began with the script, and as you progress to the second and third interviews (more accurately described as presentations), the script continues.
+Your journey began with the script, and as you progressed to the second and third interviews (more accurately described as presentations), the script continued.

 You'll be presenting from a script, hitting your marks, asking specific questions to obtain a desired response, and memorizing canned responses to handle objections.

-Whether you consider this a deception, is up to you.
-One thing it is not… is sincere.
+Whether you consider this a deception is up to you.
+One thing it is not in my opinion… is sincere.

-Maybe it's capitalism at it’s worst (or it’s finest, depending on your attitude towards capitalism).
+Maybe it's capitalism at its worst (or its finest, depending on your attitude towards capitalism).
 But how often does advertising tell the truth?
-The realburger never looks like one pictured.
+Think of any fast food restaurant.
+The real burger never looks like the one pictured.

 And… Budweiser will not get you your dream partner (If you do get your dream partner, it's YOU, not the beer.)

-Sales and marketing always walks a fine line between truth and deception.
-Even if it's subtle, or in jest.
+Sales and marketing always walk a fine line between truth and deception, even if it's subtle or in jest.

 So, whether Cutco Knives and Vector Marketing are a scam, I’ll leave it for you to decide.
 I personally don't think they are, but I also can't speak for all recruiters (nor can Cutco).
 Some overly aggressive recruiters can easily wander into scam territory with false promises or statements.